entzmingerc/nb_drumcrow/README.md

 - noise: fast enveloped pitch sweeps using white noise synth model.
 Use for snares or hats.
 - trigger: CV trigger output.
 Use to output triggers to modular synths.
 Adjust amplitude envelope parameters to shape output voltage level, trigger length, etc.
 - envelope: CV envelope output.
 Triggers voltage envelope.
 Adjust amplitude envelope parameters to shape output level, curve, rise/fall time, etc.
 - scale: Quantized CV output.
-Uses `bit` to quantize output voltage for 1 v/oct inputs.
-Adjust `bit` to browse different quantization divisions.
+Uses `bit` to quantize output voltage to 12 sections per 1V for 1 v/oct inputs.
+Adjust `bit` slightly to browse different quantization divisions.
 Adjust all the modulation sources and amplitude parameters (amp_amp, lfo_amp, note_amp) to combine everything into a quantized voltage sequence.
 Turns the CV envelope mode into a strange arpeggiator.

 Trigger, envelope, and scale presets require the "now" shape and "var_saw" synth model to work as expected, but feel free to experiment.